matthewsides/RebootGames-Policies-And-Procedures/README.md

 #### Detailed asset inventory

-#### Communication plan and role assignments
+#### Communication plan and Role assignments

 In the event of a disaster responisbilities should be made clear to ensure a swift and efficent recovery of operations.
 Theses responsibilities should be delegated to each member of the organisation to be addressed.
+Whilst a communication plan should also be stretched out incase certain employees are absent or based elsewhere in the event of a disater.
+Through an ordered and structured system it should better stretch resources, ensuring that work is not duplicated and lessen the probability of chaos.
+The absence of such a plan and role outline would leave the organisation in chaos during the recovery of important assets.

 #### Data continuity system